-This is designed to provide all the hardware you will need to run a business and save you \$500 at the same time!
-It is complete with the 48K RAM memory, two disks and all the printer power to do the job.
-The PCP Business System is fully compatible with the new business software for the APPLE II.
+PCP Business System This is designed to provide all the hardware you will need to run a business and save you \$500 at the same time!
+It is complete with the 48K RAM memory, two disks and all the printer power to 0 the job.
+The PCP Business System is fully compatible with the new business software for the APPLE

-\ 48K APPLE II PLUS
+- 48K APPLE II PLUS

-\ TWO DISKS AND CONTROLLER
+- 14WO DISKS AND CONTROLLER

-\ SANYO MONITOR AND CABLE
+- SANYO MONITOR AND CABLE

-\ PRINTER INTERFACE
+- PRINTER INTERFACE

-\ MPI 88T PRINTER WITH TRACTOR FEED
+- MPI 88T PRINTER WITH TRACTOR FEED

 The components of this system retail separately for \$3755 SAVE OVER \$500 \$3255